RafalFilipek/JavascriptRoutingServiceProvider/README.markdown

 License
 -------
-JavascriptRouting Extension is licensed under the MIT license.
+JavascriptRouting Service Provider is licensed under the MIT license.